-The CLAS coordinator develops and implements policy, in accordance with State Regulations, and evaluates the competencies of staff in providing culturally competent services.
-The CLAS coordinator is a vital member of the Quality Improvement Steering Committee.
+The CLAS Coordinator reviews CLAS-related policy, in accordance with State and Federal Regulations, and along with the core leadership team evaluates the competencies of staff in providing culturally competent services.
+The CLAS Coordinator is a vital member of the Quality Improvement Steering Committee.
 Other responsibilities include: